Lars Pålsson Syll

-Lars Jörgen Pålsson Syll (born November 5, 1957) is a Swedish economist who is a Professor of Social Studies and Associate professor of Economic History at Malmö University College.

-Pålsson Syll has been a prominent contributor to the economic debate in Sweden over the global financial crisis that began in 2008.
+Lars Jörgen Pålsson Syll (born November 5, 1957) is a Swedish economist who is a professor of Social Studies and associate professor of Economic History at Malmö University College.
+Pålsson Syll has been a prominent contributor to the economic debate in Sweden over the 2008 financial crisis.

 Biography

 Lars Jörgen Pålsson Syll (born in 1957) received a PhD in economic history in 1991 and a PhD in economics in 1997, both at Lund University.
 In 1995 he was appointed associate professor in economic history at Malmö University College.
 In 2004 he was appointed a professor of social studies at Malmö University College.
 He researches and teaches the history of economic theory and methodology.
 Other research areas include theories of distributive justice and critical realist social science.
 He also studied under Hyman Minsky as a young research stipendiate in the U.S. at the beginning of the 1980s.
 Lars Pålsson Syll has written several books and many articles in scientific journals.